| Sarasota and Her Islands by Larry Larsen When you travel as much as we do to far away places, it's easy to forget that some of the

 water to measure, weight and tag species, record data and in some cases collect DNA samples.
 The research charters can include shark research, spotted eagle ray projects and

+fisheries research for grouper, snapper snook and permit.
 Few visitors to Sarasota can by pass yet another well known

 attraction, but this time hang on to your wallet!
 St. Armand's Circle was originally the vision of John Ringling to attract wealthy visitors and investors into the area.
 It was